Chopper1337/CS-CFG/README.md

 # Info

-Note that the binds in this CFG are created around the QWERTY UK keyboard layout
+Note that the binds in this CFG are created around the QWERTY UK keyboard layout.

+You may need to add `+exec autoexec.cfg` to your game launch options.

 **Last update**: 18/10/23